psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 And Chaplain to His Royal Highness the Duke of Sussex.

 VOL. IV.
-“Much good may be done this way to considerable numbers at once, in an acceptable manner, at a trifling expense."— SECKER.
+"Much good may be done this way to considerable numbers at once, in an acceptable manner, at a trifling expense."— SECKER.
 KIRKBY LONSDALE:
 PRINTED AND SOLD BY A. FOSTER.
 ALSO IN LONDON BY L. B. SHELBY, 169 FLEET STREET, AND ALL OTHER BOOKSELLERS: